 Perhaps more than any other type of dentistry, pediatrics is a high-speed work environment.
-From cleanings to fillings and even the most advanced procedures, you’ll be on a tighter timeline when you’re working with kids.
+You’ll be on a tighter timeline when working with kids, from cleanings to fillings and even the most advanced procedures.
 Part of this time restriction comes from a productivity framework.
-After all, most children’s teeth just don’t require the same amount of time to work on as their adult counterparts.
+After all, most children’s teeth require less time to work on than their adult counterparts.

-However, more than maximizing your time to see as many patients per day as possible, kids just have less bandwidth for how long they can sit still.
-You can’t reasonably expect a small child to sit in your chair for hours at a time unless they’re undergoing sedation.
-On an average day, you’ll need to come in prepared to work quickly and be prepared for speedy turnover in your operatories.
+However, more than maximizing your time to see as many patients per day as possible, kids have less bandwidth for how long they can sit still.
+You can’t reasonably expect a small child to sit in your chair for hours unless they’re undergoing sedation.
+On average, you’ll need to come prepared to work quickly and for speedy turnover in your operatories.
 Again, the right support team can help keep everything working smoothly and efficiently.
 And help keep kiddos calm and compliant while you work!

 It’s also important to note that working quickly on many patients per day can wear on you over time.
 As a pediatric dentist, finding a work environment that can help you maintain your energy is essential.
-Be sure your practice will help you achieve a good work-life balance and avoid burnout.
-Great dental office culture with an eye toward career satisfaction and longevity will serve you especially well as a pediatric dentist.
+Be sure your practice will help you achieve a healthy work-life balance and avoid burnout.
+An excellent dental office culture with an eye toward career satisfaction and longevity will serve you exceptionally well as a pediatric dentist.

 Here at CDP, we pride ourselves on providing the best experience for each patient.
-That means giving our doctors the right equipment and the right work environment to provide focused, compassionate care every day.
-Schedule a call with a Recruiting Manager to learn more about pediatric dentist careers at CDP!
+That means giving our doctors the right equipment and work environment to provide daily focused, compassionate care.
+Schedule a call with a Hiring Manager to learn more about pediatric dentist careers at CDP!